ShangitaPaul/40.4-react-events-and-state-eightball/README.md

 # Run
 Run the App:

-In the terminal, make sure you are in the project directory (magic-eight-ball).
+1. In the terminal, make sure you are in the project directory (magic-eight-ball).
-Run the following command to start the development server: bash
+2. Run the following command to start the development server: npm start
-Copy code
-npm start
-This will open the React app in your default web browser.
+- This will open the React app in your default web browser.
-Interact with the Magic Eight Ball:
+3. Interact with the Magic Eight Ball:

-Visit http://localhost:3000/ in your browser.
+Visit http://localhost:3000/ in your browser
-You should see the Magic Eight Ball component.
+- You should see the Magic Eight Ball component.
-Click on the ball to see it randomly choose an answer with the corresponding color.
+- Click on the ball to see it randomly choose an answer with the corresponding color.
-Now, you have successfully set up a React app for the Magic Eight Ball with the second solution, including installing dependencies, creating JSON data, and styling the component.
+- Now, you have successfully set up a React app for the Magic Eight Ball with the second solution, including installing dependencies, creating JSON data, and styling the component.